seinecle/codapps/src/main/asciidoc/subdir/advanced-styling_temp_pdf.md

 image::Refreshing-the-theme-to-see-the-changes-in-the-GUI-Builder.png[align="center",title="Refreshing the theme to see the changes in the GUI Builder"]
 {nbsp} +

-== 4.
-The case of Span Labels and Span Buttons
+== 5.
+The case of designing Span Labels and Span Buttons

 [[anchor-1]]